BrunoKaiser/IDIV/programms/SAStoLua/readme_SAStoLua.txt

 This programm collect data from SAS programms and their sub programms in a recursive manner.
 There can be more than one include file in one include statement.
 It shows dependencies of variables and macro variables to build a tree of dependent variables with side effects.

+4. SAS_include_proc_Lua.sas

+This SAS programm contains a Lua script.
+This Lua script collects the macro variables as needed for Lua replacement.